INTERVIEW BY MARKO SYRJÄLÄ AND MICKI CURTI

 Joey Tempest: It’s not our own release; it’s just the album.
 In fact, we don’t’ have any extra materials, but we’ll see in the future.

 Joey Tempest: In certain territories, not everywhere.
 The early albums are difficult.
-That’s a long battle but the new albums, starting START FROM THE DARK, we own everything.
+That’s a long battle, but we own everything the new albums, starting START FROM THE DARK.

-But you’re working to get the rights back for all albums?
+But you’re working on getting the rights back for all albums?

 When I interviewed Kee Marcello some time ago, he was hopeful that the band would celebrate OUT OF THIS WORLD anniversary, and there could be something special happening then?

 Joey Tempest: He can hope.
 I don’t know?

 Do you realize by looking around that there are not many bands in their 30-plus year career which are still together with their classic line-up?
 So, what is the secret of Europe to be professionally such a close band but also such a strong “family”?

 Joey Tempest: Well, we met when we were teenagers around 14, 15, 16.
 That’s when we met.
 Used to go to shows together.
 UFO, Queen, Rainbow, Whitesnake, Deep Purple.
 And we went to these shows together, so it’s like a bond.
 It helps.
 So musically, we have the same background, which helps a lot with the band because many arguments can come from musical differences.
 And we come from the same part of Stockholm as well.
 Ian Haugland comes from a little bit further, maybe 20 minutes away, from Märsta.
 So, that helps too, and also that we’re musicians.
 It’s not only about being in a band or selling records.
 It’s about being musicians as well.
 We want to get better at instruments.
 And John Norum is such a… he wants to get better and better.
 And in this band, everybody wants to get better at the instruments.
 And after every show, we talk about how we played, and we’re still serious about doing the greatest that we can, the best we can.